AlphaFold Distillation for Protein Design: Introduction

 \section{Introduction}

-To date, 8 out of 10 top selling drugs are engineered proteins~\citep{Pharma}.
-For functional protein design, it is often a pre-requisite that the designed protein folds into a specific three-dimensional structure.The fundamental task of designing novel amino acid sequences that will fold into the given 3D protein structure is named inverse protein folding.
-Inverse protein folding is therefore a central challenge in bio-engineering and drug discovery.\myfootnote{Preprint}

-Computationally, inverse protein folding can be formulated as exploring the protein sequence landscape for a given protein backbone to find a combination of amino acids that supports a property (e.g. structural consistency).
-This task, computational protein design, has been traditionally handled by learning to optimize amino acid sequences against a physics-based scoring function~\citep{kuhlman2003design}.
-In recent years, deep generative models have been proposed to solve this task, which consist of learning a mapping from protein structure to sequences \citep{jing2020learning, cao2021fold2seq, wu2021representing, karimi2020novo, hsu2022learning, fu2022sipf}.
-These approaches frequently use high amino acid recovery with respect to the ground truth sequence (corresponding to the input structure) as one success criterion.
-Other success criteria are high TM score (reflecting structural consistency) and low perplexity (measuring likelihood to the training/natural sequence distribution).
-However, such criteria solely ignore the practical purpose of inverse protein folding, i.e., to design novel and \emph{diverse} sequences that fold to the desired structure and thus exhibit novel functions.
+Eight of the top ten best-selling drugs are engineered proteins, making inverse protein folding a crucial challenge in bio-engineering and drug discovery~\citep{Pharma}.
+Inverse protein folding involves designing amino acid sequences that fold into a specific 3D structure.
+Computationally, this task is known as computational protein design and has been traditionally addressed by optimizing amino acid sequences against a physics-based scoring function~\citep{kuhlman2003design}.
+Recently, deep generative models have been introduced to learn the mapping from protein structure to sequences \citep{jing2020learning, cao2021fold2seq, wu2021representing, karimi2020novo, hsu2022learning, fu2022sipf}.
+While these models often use high amino acid recovery, TM score, and low perplexity as success criteria, they overlook the primary goal of designing novel and \emph{diverse} sequences that fold into the desired structure and exhibit novel functions.